 Fields Landing is a decidedly white-collar town, with fully 97.20% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Fields Landing is a town of professionals, service providers, and managers.
 There are especially a lot of people living in Fields Landing who work in teaching (52.80%), healthcare suport services (37.85%), and management occupations (6.54%).

-Being a small town, Fields Landing does not have a public transit system used by locals to get to and from work.
+Fields Landing is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in Fields Landing who are college-educated is close to the national average for all communities of 21.84%: 17.47% of the adults in Fields Landing have a bachelor's degree or advanced degree.